 Autodesk Generative Design has been part of the Fusion 360 application since 2018.
 Since then, users have experienced this workspace with several different pricing models.
 The reason for this is because the functionality in this environment has continued to advance over the years.
 With a focus on the computing power in the cloud.

 At its core, generative design is an exploration environment allowing designers or engineers to input crucial criteria into a simplified and advanced interface that does all the leg work.
 Parameters, like performance and spatial requirements, materials, manufacturing methods and cost constraints are all taken into consideration.
 The software then explores all the possible permutations for a solution and displays your results in a filtered area for investigation.

 I understand that generative design will not be suitable for all design applications, but if you currently have a problem you think is well suited to generative design, whatever that may be why not give it a go?

-Symetri provides free 30 min consultations, so feel free to get in touch and we can start this journey together.
+Symetri provides free 30 min consultations, so feel free to get in touch via our form and we can start this journey together.